 There are certain times and places where people in that industry go to learn about new products and services, and it’s hard to connect with them at other times.

-That all being said, there are lots of businesses out there that spend a lot more than $40-60k at trade shows and events throughout a given year and struggle to draw a direct line from that investment back to any revenue.
+That all being said, there are lots of businesses out there that spend a lot more than the $50-70k average salary of a content manager at trade shows and events a year and struggle to draw a direct line from that investment back to any revenue.

 Whether it’s radio, billboards, television, or print, traditional forms of advertising stand in stark contrast to content marketing when it comes to provable ROI.